intel/Resilient-ML-Research-Platform/README.md

 * for Python 2.7

 ### Installation
-* Demo tiny cluster by Docker containers, big data platform in one machine
+* Demo cluster by Docker containers, demo big data platform in one machine:
 ```
 docker login                    # Login to Docker Hub by your id & password
 cd ./docker                     # cd to folder "docker" in git cloned project